VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 ### Added Opinion

 *It's basically my self-learning project, most parts are conducting using the JSON Decoder in swift.
-I used StoryBoard in this project to layout stuffs that will appear on the screen, as well as Adobe Xd, and Illustrator for some pieces for the UI.*
+I used StoryBoard in this project to layout stuffs that will appear on the screen, as well as Adobe Xd, and Illustrator for some pieces to decorate the UI.*